Pro V1x Alternatives: These Balls Could Be Even Better

 Srixon Z-Star Diamond

 This is Srixon’s newest premium ball and is the one I find most similar to the Pro V1x.
-Compared to the other Z-series balls, the diamond spins more off the tee and around the green.
+Compared to the other Z-series balls, the diamond spins the most with the longer irons.

 Brooks Koepka switched to it from the V1x a few years back.
 It does have one less layer but the performance is still close.